The Brauer-Manin obstruction for constant curves over global function fields: Frobenius descent obstruction

-\begin{proof} If $X$ is such a torsor and contains an adelic point, then this point maps to an adelic point of $C$ unobstructed by $F$.
-Hence, $C$ contains a global point that is the image of a $K_v$-point on $X$ by the lemma (and the remark above).
-Since $X \to C$ is purely inseparable, this implies that $X$ contains a global point as well. \end{proof}
+\begin{proof} If $Y$ is such a torsor and contains an adelic point, then this point maps to an adelic point $(x_v) \in C(\A_K)$ unobstructed by $F$.
+As in the previous proof $\HH^1(K,\ker(F)) \to \prod_v\HH^1(K_v,\ker(F))$ is injective by \cite[Main Theorem]{GA-T}.
+Since $Y$ is a nontrivial twist, this implies that there is some $v$ such that $\mu_{K_v}(x_v) \ne 0$.
+Hence, $C$ contains a global point that is the image of a $K_v$-point on $Y$ by the lemma (and the remark above).
+Since $Y \to C$ is purely inseparable, this implies that $Y$ contains a global point as well. \end{proof}

 Note that whether or not the trivial torsor satisfies the Hasse principle depends on whether or not $C$ itself does.